NilsRG/discord-bot/README.md

 # Discord-Bot
-A discord bot made with Python for the SwissBorg discord server.
+A discord bot Dylan Buchi made with Python for the SwissBorg discord server.

 ## Moderator commands (manage server permissions):